sylk80/tictactoe_team/docs/TECH_DEBT.md

 - Refactor game.test relocate board test from game test
 - Refactor board mark placing - create method for it in board

+# Pomodoro 10

+- GameFlowStep has to be refactored
+- Gameflow.step - refactor - new game in beforeEach
+- Split features?
+- Add unit test to cover game random mechanism trying to place a mark in an occupied cell